 Furthermore, a lawyer will not encourage you to end your marriage – instead, he or she will explain your rights and any questions you may have about the process.

 Consulting with a Lawyer Will Ensure You Understand Your Rights

 When you are having problems with your spouse, not only are you worried about the primary relationship in your life, you are also probably worried about how ending that relationship will affect your rights.

-If you are not familiar with Illinois family law, you be concerned about how divorce will affect your home, your finances, your relationship with your kids, and any assets that you and your spouse may own jointly.
+If you are not familiar with Illinois family law, you are concerned about how divorce will affect your home, your finances, your relationship with your kids, and any assets that you and your spouse may own jointly.

 A lawyer will explain these issues to you, allowing you to have peace of mind and also to take steps to protect yourself in the event that you decide to move forward in a divorce in the future.

 The best way to protect your legal rights is to retain an attorney as soon as you realize that your marriage may be in trouble.
 For a free consultation, call our office today at 630-553-7111 or 815-508-8815.
-You can also send us an email at email@example.com.